 This concludes the challenges we overcame when undertaking this project.
 After all this hard work it would probably be a good idea to actually look at what the end result of a transformation looks like.

-Example widget
+A.6 Example widget

 After all these problems and resolutions it would be really nice to see the fruits of our labour.
-As one example of the about 1700 widget definitions of the Napa Motif GUI, figure 2 depicts the LD_LOAD_MASS_DLG dialog, which is one of the widgets related to ship loading conditions design.
+As one example of the about 1700 widget definitions of the Napa Motif GUI, figure A.2 depicts the LD_LOAD_MASS_DLG dialog, which is one of the widgets related to ship loading conditions design.

-Figure 2: The load mass dialog
+Figure A.2: The load mass dialog

 The Motif-NapaBasic source code of this widget is in file LD_LOAD_MASS_DLG.motif.xml.
-This is an xml-file that contains Motif widget layouts, properties and associated event-handler NapaBasic code in one rather verbose 800-line package, very much shortened in listing 11.
+This is an xml-file that contains Motif widget layouts, properties and associated event-handler NapaBasic code in one rather verbose 800-line package, very much shortened in listing A.11.

-Listing 11: The motif widget code
+Listing A.11: The motif widget code

 <WidgetDefinition WidgetSet="LDWS" Name="LD_LOAD_MASS_DLG">